Nobel laureate Muhammad Yunus to lead Bangladesh interim government

 Abedin also said the other members of the Yunus-led government would be decided soon after discussion with political parties and other stakeholders.

-The leaders of the student protests, the chiefs of the country’s three divisions of the military, and civil society members, as well as some business leaders held a meeting with the president for more than five hours late on Tuesday to decide on the head of the interim administration.
+The leaders of the student protests, the chiefs of the country’s three divisions of the military, and civil society members, as well as some business leaders, held a meeting with the president for more than five hours late on Tuesday to decide on the head of the interim administration.

-The students had earlier proposed Yunus and said he agreed.
+The students had earlier proposed Yunus and said the 83-year-old microfinance pioneer had agreed.
 He is expected to return to the country from Paris soon, local media reported.

 Following the decision, student leaders left the president’s official house shortly after midnight, satisfied and welcoming the decision.